Toby Perkins: Parliamentary career

-Perkins' defeat of Chesterfield's sitting Liberal Democrat MP, Paul Holmes, in 2010 saw him overturn a majority of 3,000 to win by 549 votes, despite a national swing against the Labour Party.
-Perkins was largely elected owing to retention of the existing Labour vote, as there was a 7.5% swing towards the Conservative Party in the constituency with Labour making a net gain of 61 votes in comparison to 2005.

-Following Perkins' election to Parliament in 2010, he asked a question in David Cameron's first post-election Prime Minister's Questions in the 2010 session and was named by the Financial Times as one of the best six newcomers of the first 100 days of the 2010 parliament.
+At the 2010 general election, Perkins was elected as MP for Chesterfield, defeating the incumbent Liberal Democrat Paul Holmes, and winning with 39% of the vote and a majority of 549.
+Following Perkins' election to Parliament in 2010, he asked a question in David Cameron's first Prime Minister's Questions as Prime Minister and was named by the Financial Times as one of the best six newcomers of the first 100 days of the 2010 parliament.

 He backed David Miliband for the Labour leadership.
 Under Ed Miliband, Perkins became the first of the 2010 intake of new members to speak from the front bench when becoming a Shadow Education Minister in September 2010 under Andy Burnham.
 He was moved into the Shadow Business team as Shadow Minister for Enterprise and Small Business in 2011, under Chuka Umunna.
-As Shadow Business Minister he was responsible for Labour's policies on Access to Finance, Small Businesses, Regulation/ de-regulation, Insolvency, Procurement, Pubs and the High Street.
+As Shadow Business Minister he was responsible for Labour's policies on Access to Finance, Small Businesses, Regulation and de-regulation, Insolvency, Procurement, Pubs and the High Street.

-He was elected to the Communities and Local Government Select Committee.

 In July 2014, Douglas Alexander appointed Perkins one of three Labour Party Deputy Chairs for the 2015 general election campaign, alongside Gloria De Piero and Jonathan Ashworth.
 He had previously run Labour's by-election campaign in Wythenshawe and Sale East.
 He also worked on by-election campaigns in Corby, Bradford West and Eastleigh.

+At the 2015 general election, Perkins was re-elected as the MP for Chesterfield with an increased vote share of 47.9% and an increased majority of 13,598.

-Perkins belongs to Labour Friends of Israel and Labour Friends of Palestine & the Middle East.
+Perkins belongs to Labour Friends of Israel and Labour Friends of Palestine and the Middle East.
 He is the current chair of the All Party Parliamentary Pub Group, the All Party Parliamentary group on Tennis and was chair of the Labour Friends of the Forces from January 2016 to October 2020.